Hero Background

 Colonial Penn 995 Plan Waiting Period

-Unfortunately, because it’s a guaranteed policy, the 995 plan always has a two-year waiting period.
-This means that if the policyholder dies in the policy’s first two years, the full benefit isn’t paid and is instead replaced with a return of all paid premiums.
-This means that your beneficiaries might not get the full payment you agreed to at the policy’s start.
+The Colonial Penn 995 plan is a guaranteed policy, meaning it will always have a two-year waiting period.
+This means that if the policyholder passes away within the policy’s first two years, the full benefit isn’t paid and is instead replaced with a return of all paid premiums.
+This means that your beneficiaries might not get the full payment you agreed to at the start of the policy.

-You may have noticed that coverage for the Colonial Penn 995 plan starts at $9.95 per month.
+Coverage for the Colonial Penn 995 starts at $9.95 per month.
 This is the price of each 995 unit.
-Unlike other burial insurance providers, who sell policies as a single unit at a price agreed to at the policy’s start, the 995 plan is sold as units.
-Here’s an overview of how the 995 plan’s units work:
+Unlike other burial insurance providers, who sell policies as a single unit at a price agreed at the beginning of the policy, the Colonial Penn 995 plan is sold in units.
+Here is an overview of how the 995 plan’s units work:

 What Is A Unit of Life Insurance with Colonial Penn?

 The Colonial Penn 995 plan is sold in units, each priced at $9.95 monthly.
-Policyholders can purchase a 15 unit maximum.
-However, as applicants age, the units’ value decreases.
+Policyholders can purchase a 15-unit maximum.
+However, as applicants age, the value of the units decreases.
 Value also varies by gender.

-To be clear, unit coverage is based on how old the applicant is.
+Unit coverage is based on the applicant’s age.
 Rates and coverage are locked in when the policy starts and won’t decrease, unless the policy lapses.
-But the limited unit coverage means that if you want $10,000 of coverage like the benchmark final expense plan, you’re going to have to purchase several units, and will likely end up paying more than other final expense providers charge.
+The limited unit coverage means that if you want $10,000 of coverage, you must purchase several units, and you will likely end up paying more than other final expense providers charge.

 Age Coverage Per Unit (Male) Coverage Per Unit (Female)